mdtaslim/NamingConvention/docs/Readme.md

 ### Naming Enumerations
 ### Names of Type Members
+- DO declare all member variables at the top of a class, with static variables at the very top.
+- DO use predefined type names instead of system type names like Int16, Single, UInt64, etc
 #### Methods
 :heavy_check_mark: DO
 - DO give methods names that are verbs or verb phrases, because methods are the means of taking action